 How to Assess Risks from Identified Hazards

-Most operators today have aviation SMS database programs to facilitate:
+Most mid-sized and larger operators today have aviation SMS database programs to facilitate:

-Aviation hazard report databases are not required in most parts of the world; however, in 2015, aviation service providers are now required to have databases to store and manage reported hazards.
+Aviation safety reporting databases are not required in most parts of the world; however, since 2015, aviation service providers have been required to have databases to store and manage reported hazards.

-Once the safety team understands the nature of the reported hazard, the proceed to perform a risk assessment.
+Once the safety team understands the nature of the reported safety concern, they proceed to perform a risk assessment.

-Formal risk assessments in aviation SMS programs always involves considering:
+Formal risk assessments in aviation SMS always involves considering:

 - What could happen should the hazard manifest itself (again, if already occurred); and